Causal Multi-Task Demand Learning: Related Work

-The success of these approaches hinges on obtaining unbiased causal estimates at the task level.
-Recent work studies how to conduct valid inference with \emph{adaptive} data collection and pricing, including inference for adaptive linear models \citep{deshpande2018accurate, hadad2021confidence,wang2021uncertainty}.
-Our work differs in two key respects.
-First, \textsc{DCMOML} targets \emph{unobserved} confounding from decision dependence on latent task fundamentals, not just adaptivity to observables.
-Second, even when unbiased task-level estimation is feasible, classical EB/random-effects methods typically use realized prices only as regressors in the outcome likelihood and do not extract information encoded in the \emph{price path}.
-In contrast, \textsc{DCMOML} conditions on the full realized price sequence and learns across tasks, extracting signal from pricing decisions \emph{without} specifying a model of how prices are set, improving predictive performance.
+A central concern in empirical demand estimation is that prices are often chosen in response to demand information unobserved by the econometrician.
+Classical approaches address this endogeneity using instruments, control functions, panel variation, or structural equilibrium restrictions \citep{berry1994estimating,berry1995automobile,hausman1996valuation, nevo2001measuring,petrin2010control,berry2014identification,angrist2009mostly, wooldridge2010econometric}.
+DeepIV extends the instrumental-variables approach to flexible nonlinear prediction by using instruments to generate conditionally exogenous treatment variation \citep{hartford2017deep}.
+We assume neither excluded instruments nor conditional independence of prices from latent demand determinants.
+Instead, DCMOML leverages {\it repeated, locally exogenous} decisions within each task to identify a conditional mean causal target in a many-task, few-observation regime.

-\paragraph{Multi-task learning and meta-learning under endogenous decisions.} In machine learning, cross-task transfer appears as multi-task learning (MTL), which learns shared representations or inductive biases to reduce sample complexity and improve generalization \citep{caruana1997multitask,baxter2000model,evgeniou2004regularized}.
-Meta-learning extends this logic to few-shot adaptation: it learns an adaptation rule that maps a small within-task dataset to task-specific parameters \citep{bengio1990learning,finn2017maml, hospedales2021metalearning}.
-The renewed prominence of meta-learning is also connected to the success of large foundation models and in-context learning, which can be viewed through a meta-learning lens \citep{radford2019language}.
+{\bf Partial pooling, empirical Bayes, and meta-learning.} Hierarchical Bayes, random-effects models, and empirical Bayes shrinkage reduce the variance of task-level estimation when each unit has few observations \citep{robbins1956empirical,laird1982random,gelman2013bayesian,efron2010large}.
+These approaches typically rely on obtaining unbiased causal estimates at the task level, which is possible under our model, given the linear setup and availability of two locally exogenous prices per task.
+However, EB/random-effects methods use realized prices only as regressors in the outcome likelihood and do not extract information encoded in the price path.
+In contrast, DCMOML conditions on the full realized price sequence and learns across tasks, extracting signal from pricing decisions without specifying a model of how prices are set, improving predictive performance.
+Multi-task and meta-learning methods are natural for demand learning with many stores or products and sparse within-task price variation \citep{caruana1997multitask,baxter2000model,evgeniou2004regularized,finn2017maml, hospedales2021metalearning}.
+However, when prices encode latent demand information, a pooled predictor or standard support/query meta-learner may fail to learn the causal price response.
+DCMOML is designed to precisely address this issue.